Zordaan/OpenFace/README.md

 * Minimal example as presented in my thesis.
 * For Windows only; requires Webcam.
 * Building requires successfully compiled engine for Windows!
+* Includes the openface library project.
+You can change, rebuild and test from here!
 * VS2015 Solution: <a href="https://github.com/cyberjunk/OpenFace/blob/master/MiniExample/MiniExample.sln">MiniExample.sln</a>

 <h3>FaceSensor</h3>